lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 16. Function Arguments

-Function calls should explain themselves without requiring the reader to open the function definition.
+A function call should communicate enough intent that the reader can understand the operation without immediately opening the function definition to decode positional arguments or hidden behavior.

 ---